jputrino/f5-openstack-lbaasv2-driver/docs/troubleshooting.rst

 F5 agent doesn't apply Enhanced Service Definitions to BIG-IP virtual server
 ----------------------------------------------------------------------------

-If you configured an Enhanced Service Definition (ESD) and the agent didn't apply the ESD to your BIG-IP, there may be issue with the JSON formatting.
+If you configured an Enhanced Service Definition (ESD) and the F5 agent didn't apply the ESD to your BIG-IP, there may be issue with the JSON formatting.
 We recommend testing ESDs with a JSON linter as a matter of course *before* implementing them in OpenStack.

+ESDs only remain in F5 agent memory while the agent is running.
+Removing the ESD JSON file from :file:`/etc/neutron/services/f5/esd/` directory will cause a loss of the ESD if the agent restarts.
+For this reason, we recommend that you leave all ESD JSON files in place as long as you need them to remain active.

 .. _port lockdown behavior: https://support.f5.com/kb/en-us/solutions/public/17000/300/sol17333.html